Why Kenya’s Amboseli National Park is the best place to take a photo of Kilimanjaro

-So instead you have to go round the northern side of Kili, to Kenya and its famous Amboseli National Park, to see the ‘classic’ Kili view.
-The plains that skirt this northern side of Kili are much drier than those on the southern side.
-Indeed, the word ‘amboseli’ is Maasai for ‘dust devil’ – the mini tornados of dust that whip across the surface of the park – which gives you some idea of how parched the land skirting its northern side can be.
+The plains that skirt the northern side of Kili are much drier than those on the mountain’s southern side.
+Indeed, the word ‘amboseli’ is Maasai for ‘dust devil’ – the mini tornados of dust that whip across the surface of the park.
+Which gives you some idea of how parched the land skirting its northern side can be.

 But there is some water coming down these northern slopes too.
 Via several miles of underground channels these waters emerge on the Kenyan plains as large swamps.
-These swamps attract a lot of animals to the area – including over 900 African elephants as well as wildebeest, giraffe, lion, monkey, zebra, hyena and antelope – and form the centrepiece of Amboseli National Park.
+These swamps attract a lot of animals to the area.
+Animals such as African elephants, of which around 900 call Amboseli their home.
+But there are other beasts too, including wildebeest, giraffe, lion, monkey, zebra, hyena and antelope.
+It is these creatures that are the A-list celebrities of Amboseli National Park.

-And surrounding these swamps is semi-arid bush, a land of acacia and fever tree – perfect, in other words, for a cover shot.
+But only a part of the park is swampland.
+For surrounding these swamps is semi-arid bush, a land of acacia and fever tree.
+The classic East African landscape, in other words.
+Which is just one reason why the park is tailor-made for a cover shot.

 Unfortunately, taking the right picture is still largely a matter of luck.
-During our time there, the mountain tended to appear naked only first thing in the morning, before modesty overcame it and it hid behind its screen of clouds.
+During our visit there, for the fifth edition, the mountain tended to appear naked only first thing in the morning.
+After that, modesty overcame it and it hid behind its screen of clouds.

-But even when cloud-free, a combination of evaporation, dust and heat haze ensure Kili’s summit is indistinct for most of the time.
-Apparently, this is pretty much the norm – which explains why the blogs I read all talked about seeing Kilimanjaro, though none actually illustrated their blog with a picture to prove it.
+But even when cloud-free, a combination of evaporation, dust and heat haze ensure Kili’s summit is usually obscured.
+Apparently, this is pretty much the norm.
+This perhaps explains why the travel blogs all talk about seeing Kilimanjaro from Amboseli, but none actually illustrate their post with a picture of it!